 Sydney Blackmer as Roman Castevet / Steven Marcato with Mia Farrow as Rosemary Woodhouse

 SG: That’s so great!
-I mean, getting to hang out with these great actors.
 I was born in 1970 so I recall seeing a lot of Ruth Gordon and Patsy Kelly while growing up in the ’70’s.

 EH: Yeah!
 They’re delightful people.
 I mean I love actors.
 I’ve spent my life with them!

 SG: Was there any particular direction you were given for that final scene?

 EH: No, it just was “Say this” or “Do this” and it would change on different takes.
 I’ve worked with other directors who just say “Do it the way you feel it; that’s why I hired you.
 You’re the actor.”
 And Roman was a little like that in that he primarily worked with the camera people.
 I don’t recall him giving much acting direction – to any cast members, on the set.
 He may have said things to actors privately, but not on the set.
 Everyone pretty much knew what they were going to do and he pretty much let us do what we wanted to do with it.